 Castlemartyr GAA is a Gaelic Athletic Association club based in the village of Castlemartyr, Cork, Republic of Ireland.
-The club fields teams in both Gaelic football, hurling and Camogie.
+The club fields teams in both Gaelic football, hurling, Camogie & Ladies Foodball.
 It is a member of the Imokilly division of Cork GAA.

 Castlemartyr hurling club was founded in 1924, though the area had been noted for its hurlers and footballers before that year, and a football team existed in Castlemartyr at the end of the 19th century.
 The early days of the club were not marked by any notable triumph, but by 1935 the club reached the East Cork final, and recorded the first of seven divisional successes.

 They went on to the county final afterwards, and though they failed to capture the crown after four encounters with Mayfield, two of which were abandoned.